Mother, Baby & Kids

 Bromelain has natural anti-inflammatory properties, which is great, but it may also increase the risk of bleeding when combined with blood thinners, like warfarin or aspirin.

-If you’re taking any medication, especially those that affect blood clotting, it’s a good idea to have a quick chat with doctor before indulging in too much pineapple.
+If you’re taking any medication, especially those that affect blood clotting, it’s a good idea to have a quick chat with your doctor before indulging in too much pineapple.

 Enjoy Your Pineapple, Mummies!